tjormola/tj-awesome-config/README.txt

                           My configuration for Awesome

-   This distribution my configuration for [1]Awesome window manager.
+   This distribution includes my configuration for [1]Awesome window manager.

    Home page for the Awesome configuration is at [2]http://solitudo.net/software/awesome/config/.
 The configuration is